wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/xml/how-to-embed-expressions-in-xml-literals.md

 ---
-title: Procedimiento Incrustar expresiones en literales XML (Visual Basic) ms.date: 07/20/2015
+title: 'Cómo: Incrustar expresiones en literales XML' ms.date: 07/20/2015
 helpviewer_keywords:
 - embedded expressions [Visual Basic]
 - XML literals [Visual Basic], embedded expressions ms.assetid: 75016fad-0141-42de-8564-5051be29487e
-ms.openlocfilehash: 9d0fd1e3713dc5b81cfca0ce54b571b38e648f87
+ms.openlocfilehash: 2e8dd10b334b0271e3c9de11ed155c9d5d7aae48
-ms.sourcegitcommit: c4e9d05644c9cb89de5ce6002723de107ea2e2c4
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 05/19/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "65879113"
+ms.locfileid: "74332942"
 ---
-# <a name="how-to-embed-expressions-in-xml-literals-visual-basic"></a>Procedimiento Incrustar expresiones en literales XML (Visual Basic)
+# <a name="how-to-embed-expressions-in-xml-literals-visual-basic"></a>Cómo: Incrustar expresiones en literales XML (Visual Basic)
-Literales XML se pueden combinar con expresiones incrustadas para crear un documento XML, fragmento o elemento que contiene el contenido creado en tiempo de ejecución.
-Los ejemplos siguientes muestran cómo utilizar expresiones incrustadas para rellenar los nombres de elementos, atributos y contenido del elemento en tiempo de ejecución.
+You can combine XML literals with embedded expressions to create an XML document, fragment, or element that contains content created at run time.
+The following examples demonstrate how to use embedded expressions to populate element content, attributes, and element names at run time.

- La sintaxis de una expresión incrustada es `<%=` `exp` `%>`, que es la misma sintaxis que utiliza ASP.NET.
-Para obtener más información, consulte [expresiones incrustadas en XML](../../../../visual-basic/programming-guide/language-features/xml/embedded-expressions-in-xml.md).
+ The syntax for an embedded expression is `<%=` `exp` `%>`, which is the same syntax that ASP.NET uses.
+For more information, see [Embedded Expressions in XML](../../../../visual-basic/programming-guide/language-features/xml/embedded-expressions-in-xml.md).

- También puede usar el [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] API para crear [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] objetos.
-Para obtener más información, consulta <xref:System.Xml.Linq.XElement>.
+ You can also use the [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] APIs to create [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] objects.
+Para obtener más información, vea <xref:System.Xml.Linq.XElement>.

 ## <a name="procedures"></a>Procedimientos

-#### <a name="to-insert-text-as-element-content"></a>Para insertar texto como contenido del elemento
+#### <a name="to-insert-text-as-element-content"></a>To insert text as element content

-- El ejemplo siguiente muestra cómo insertar el texto que se encuentra en la `contactName` variable entre los elementos de nombre de apertura y cierre.
+- The following example shows how to insert the text that is contained in the `contactName` variable between the opening and closing name elements.

      [!code-vb[VbXMLSamples#39](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples14.vb#39)]